Major causes are diabetes and high blood pressure.

 Diagnosis is by blood and urine tests.

-Treatment aims to restrict fluids, sodium, and potassium in the diet, use drugs to correct other conditions (such as diabetes, high blood pressure, anemia, and electrolyte imbalances), and, when necessary, use dialysis or kidney transplantation.
+Treatment aims to restrict fluids, sodium, and potassium in the diet; use medications to correct other conditions (such as diabetes, high blood pressure, anemia, and electrolyte imbalances); and, when necessary, use dialysis or kidney transplantation.

 Many diseases can irreversibly damage or injure the kidneys.
-Acute kidney injury becomes chronic kidney disease if kidney function does not recover after treatment and lasts more than three months.
+Acute kidney injury Acute Kidney Injury Acute kidney injury is a rapid (days to weeks) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+Causes include conditions that decrease blood flow to the kidneys... read more becomes chronic kidney disease if kidney function does not recover after treatment and lasts more than 3 months.
 Therefore, anything that can cause acute kidney injury can cause chronic kidney disease.
 However, in Western countries, the most common causes of chronic kidney disease are

 Both of these conditions directly damage the kidneys’ small blood vessels.